coinflex-exchange/API/WEBSOCKET-README.md

 `quantity` is the [scaled][] amount of the base asset that was remaining to be traded when the order was closed.
 It is negative for a sell order and positive for a buy order.
 It is zero if the order was completely fulfilled.

 `price` is the [scaled][] price at which the order had offered to trade.

+`time_closed` is the micro-timestamp at which the order closed.

 ---